Award Categories

 ➤ This special award takes its lead from the Pulitzer Prize and aims to recognise the outstanding act of public service journalism of the last year.

-The judges are looking for work which shows journalistic skill and rigour, is revelatory and which serves the public interest [read more].
+➤ This is for the sports journalist who has done the most to investigate the world of sport and serve the public interest.
+The judges are looking for work which shows journalistic skill and rigour, is revelatory and which serves the public interest.

 The Marie Colvin Award

-This category was launched in memory of the late Sunday Times foreign correspondent Marie Colvin who was killed reporting on the plight of people in the besieged Syrian city of Homs in 2012.
+➤ This category was launched in memory of the late Sunday Times foreign correspondent Marie Colvin who was killed reporting on the plight of people in the besieged Syrian city of Homs in 2012.
 It is free to enter and anyone can make a nomination.

 The judges are looking for an outstanding, up and coming journalist of Marie’s calibre.
 Please submit a supporting statement and up to five examples of work which can be either from the last year or over a longer time period.